 8 Jun 2018

-If you are unfamiliar with Xcaret, read an overview of the eco park and understand its impact today.
-If you know and have experienced Xcaret, the history of the parks development is as intriguing as the cultures it represents.
+If you are unfamiliar with Xcaret, read an overview of the eco-park and understand its impact today.
+If you know and have experienced Xcaret, the history of the development of the park is as intriguing as the cultures it represents.

 Personal Project To Sustainable Tourism